Benchmarks are how AI progress gets measured. Understanding them is the first step in reading any AI claim.

 End-of-lesson check

-What is the core idea behind "What a Benchmark Is and Why It Matters"?
+What is the main idea of "What a Benchmark Is and Why It Matters"?

 Benchmarks are how AI progress gets measured.
 Understanding them is the first step in reading any AI claim.